jwhitham/HeadlessDoom/README.md

 Doom's rendering process is shown here: https://www.youtube.com/watch?v=ujXrQVyl610

-The screenshot at the top of this file comes from this video.
-It shows Headless Doom running on a PowerPC E500 with execution slowed by a factor of 16667, so that 60 microseconds of CPU time is one second of video time.
+This shows Headless Doom 1.10 running on a PowerPC E500 with execution slowed by a factor of 16667, so that 60 microseconds of CPU time is one second of video time.
 You can see how the game draws the walls, floor and sprites.
 See
 also: https://www.jwhitham.org/2016/03/a-detailed-timing-trace-with-video.html )